Coolify vs Kamal for Solo Developers

 Coolify turns any VPS into a full platform-as-a-service.
 Install it with one command, open the web dashboard, and start deploying applications from Git repositories.
 It handles Docker builds, reverse proxying with Traefik, SSL certificates via Let's Encrypt, and environment variable management.
 All through a clean browser interface.

 Beyond application deployments, Coolify manages infrastructure services.
 Need PostgreSQL?
 Click a button.
 Redis?
 Another click.
 Want to run Plausible Analytics, Minio, or Grafana?
-Coolify has one-click templates for over 100 services.
+Coolify's README advertises 280+ one-click services as of v4.
 Each gets its own domain, SSL, and health monitoring.
+On the build side, you are not locked into one path either.
+Coolify auto-detects most apps with Nixpacks and also supports plain Dockerfiles, Docker Compose, prebuilt Docker images, and a static build pack, with a Railpack option added as a beta in v4.1.0.

 The dashboard shows deployment logs, resource usage, and application status in real time.
 For solo developers running multiple projects, Coolify provides a single pane of glass to manage everything.
 I've seen people run 5-10 apps plus supporting services on a single $5/month VPS using Coolify, which would cost $50-100/month on a managed PaaS.